johnrlive/noderise/README.md

   * $ `visudo`

-    add this line to # User privileges specification
+    add this line to # User privileges specification then save and close

     * `ubuntu  ALL=(ALL:ALL) ALL`

-    save and close file

   * $ `su ubuntu`